namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/5/24
+- Testing 2023 now so should have a PR ready soon
+- Will go back to 2256

 ### 1/4/24
-- Fixed the contract compliance theme so that's in the chat and also in the story attachments
-- Found the issue with 2297 bug with the graph formatting - let's discuss in the 16th minute
+- Fixed 2297 with the graph formatting issue
-- Will get started on 2023
+- Then started working on 2023

 ### 1/3/24
 - Worked on 2020 and wrapped that up - PR is ready for review